hehirm/ctfs/picoCTF2019/Insp3ct0r/solve.md

 <!--  Html is neat.
 Anyways have 1/3 of the flag: picoCTF{tru3_d3 -->
 ```

 Thus there are two other parts that are required for the flag.
 The website makes note of the three things they used to make the site: HTML, CSS and Javascript.
-We've looked at the HTML, so we should probably look at the other two.
+Since the HTML as already been inspected, I focused on the other two.

 The CSS is located at the endpoint `/problem/44924/mycss.css` (this information can be found in the HTML `<head>` tag).
 Inspecting the CSS reveals the second part of the flag: